Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: Experimental section

 AFM was performed in atmosphere on a Bruker Dimension XR microscope in tapping mode, with a Nanosensors Point-Probe PPP-NCHR tip of 7 nm radius.

-\subsubsection{X-Ray Diffraction measurements}
+\subsection{X-Ray Diffraction measurements}

 For GIXRD, 2$\theta$ scans were measured in a Bruker D8 Discover XRD system with a Cu K-$\alpha 1$ X-ray source, a G{\"o}bel mirror and 0.2 mm divergence slit on the primary side, and a 2.5\degree{} Soller slit on the secondary side.
-The source was set to an angle $\Omega$ = 0.45\degree{} to the sample surface. \\ X-Ray Reflectivity (XRR), X-ray diffraction (XRD) $\theta-2\theta$ measurements and rocking-scans were performed in a parallel beam geometry by using a commercial Rigaku SmartLab SE multipurpose diffractometer equipped with a Cu K-$\alpha$ source ($\lambda=0.154$nm), a cross beam optics system and a D/Tex Ultra 250 1D silicon strip detector.
-The measuremnts were performed with a 2.5\degree{} Soller slit and a 2 mm lenght limit slit at the primary side and a second 2.5\degree{} Soller slit at the secondary side.
+The source was set to an angle $\Omega$ = 0.45\degree{} to the sample surface. \\ X-Ray Reflectivity (XRR), X-ray diffraction (XRD) $\theta-2\theta$ measurements and rocking-scans were performed in a parallel beam geometry by using a commercial Rigaku SmartLab SE multipurpose diffractometer equipped with a Cu K-$\alpha$ source ($\gamma = 0.154$\,nm), a cross beam optics system and a D/Tex Ultra 250 1D silicon strip detector.
+The measuremnts were performed with a 2.5\degree{} Soller slit and a 2 mm length limit slit at the primary side and a second 2.5\degree{} Soller slit at the secondary side.

-\subsubsection{Capacitor fabrication}
+\subsection{Capacitor fabrication}

-10 nm Ti and 25 nm Pt were deposited via e-beam evaporation under high vacuum through a shadow mask to form dots for the capacitors.
-Capacitors were either deposited on the \AlOx{} layer, or directly to the HZO by first etching the samples for 90 s in AZ 300 MIF developer at room temperature before metallization.
+10\,nm Ti and 25\,nm Pt were deposited via e-beam evaporation under high vacuum through a shadow mask to form dots for the capacitors.
+Capacitors were either deposited on the \AlOx{} layer, or directly to the HZO by first etching the samples for 90 s in AZ 300 MIF developer at room temperature before metallization (for \AlOx{} capping layers) or in SC-1 etch H$_2$O:H$_2$O$_2$:NH$_4$OH 5:1:1 at room temperature (for TiN capping layers).

-\subsubsection{Electrical characterization}
+\subsection{Electrical characterization}

 DHM measurements were performed on an Aixacct TF3000 ferroelectric prober, at a frequency of 10 kHz. \\